Don Aase: Baltimore Orioles

 Following the 1984 season, Aase became a free agent and signed with the Baltimore Orioles.
 He won 10 games and saved 14 in his first year with the O's before putting up his best numbers of his big league career in 1986.
 That season, he saved 23 games in the first half and was named to the American League All-Star team.
 In the only All-Star Game appearance of his career, he came on in the ninth inning with runners on first and third and one out, and earned the save by inducing Chris Brown to hit into a game-ending double play.
 Later in the season, he began to show signs of overwork.
 On August 28, he became the first Orioles pitcher to lose two games in the same day, giving up game-winning hits to Dave Kingman in the first game of the doubleheader against the Oakland Athletics and then to Carney Lansford in the nightcap.
-Nonetheless, Aase set the record for most saves in a season for an Oriole in with 34, surpassing Tim Stoddard's 26 saves in 1980.
-He held the record until Gregg Olson earned 36 saves in 1990.
+Nonetheless, Aase set the Orioles' single-season saves record in 1986 with 34, surpassing Stu Miller's 27 saves in 1963.
+He held the record until Gregg Olson recorded 37 saves in 1990.
 His 34 saves were also at the time the record for a member of a last place team.

 Aase's sole win in 1987 came on Opening Day, April 6, pitching an inning and a third of scoreless relief after replacing Mike Boddicker.
 After a few more relief appearances, he missed the rest of the season with shoulder surgery.